NMFS-RADFish/boilerplate/examples/computed-form-fields/README.md

 ### 4. Adding Input Handlers for Form Fields

-In this step, we will use `handleNumberFishChange` and `handleSelectChange` to manage the state for the **Number of Fish** and **Species** fields.
+Use `handleNumberFishChange` and `handleSelectChange` to manage the state for the **Number of Fish** and **Species** fields.
 These functions update the `formData` state whenever the user interacts with the inputs.

 For the **Number of Fish** input, the `handleNumberFishChange` function captures the input value and updates the corresponding field in the `formData` state.
-Similarly, the `handleSelectChange` function updates the state when a species is selected.
+Similarly, the `handleSelectChange` function updates the state when the user selects a species.

-Function to handle changes in the **Number of Fish** input field:
+This function handles changes in the **Number of Fish** input field:
 ```jsx
 const handleNumberFishChange = (event, formData) => {
     const { value } = event.target;